Games Where You Can Play Optimally with Arena-Independent Finite Memory: Introduction

 Having said that, one has to hope that the following corollary can be established: ``if \textit{finite-memory} strategies suffice in all one-player games of $\Pone$ and all one-player games of $\Ptwo$, they also suffice in all two-player games.''
 Unfortunately, this hope is but a delusion.

-\textbf{Lifting corollary: a counterexample.} Consider games where the colors are integers, and the objective of $\Pone$ is to create a play such that (a) the running sum of weights grows up to infinity (e.g., consider its $\liminf$ to define it properly), \textit{or} (b) this running sum of weights takes value zero infinitely often.
+\paragraph{Lifting corollary: a counterexample} Consider games where the colors are integers, and the objective of $\Pone$ is to create a play such that (a) the running sum of weights grows up to infinity (e.g., consider its $\liminf$ to define it properly), \textit{or} (b) this running sum of weights takes value zero infinitely often.
 As this defines a qualitative objective, the corresponding preference relation induces only two equivalence classes: \textit{winning} and \textit{losing} plays.
 The inverse relation, used by $\Ptwo$, is trivial to obtain.
-It is fairly easy to prove that $\Pone$ always has finite-memory optimal strategies in his one-player games (i.e., games where he owns all states), and so does $\Ptwo$ in his one-player games.
-See Appendix~\ref{app:counterexample} for the details.
+It is fairly easy to prove that $\Pone$ always has finite-memory optimal strategies in his one-player games (i.e., games where $\Ptwo$ has no choice), and so does $\Ptwo$ in his one-player games.
+See Section~\ref{sec:counterexample} for formal details.

 Now, consider the very simple two-player game depicted in Figure~\ref{fig:counterexample}.
 First, observe that $\Pone$ (circle) has an \textit{infinite-memory} strategy to win: $\Pone$ should keep track of the running sum of weights (which is unbounded, hence the need for infinite memory) and loop in $s_1$ up to the point where this sum hits zero, when $\Pone$ should then go to $s_2$.
 This strategy ensures victory because either $\Ptwo$ always goes back to $s_1$, in which case (b) is satisfied; or $\Ptwo$ eventually loops forever on $s_2$, in which case (a) is satisfied.
 It remains to argue that $\Pone$ has no \textit{finite-memory} winning strategy in this game.
 This can be done using a standard argument: whatever the amount of memory used by $\Pone$, $\Ptwo$ may loop in $s_2$ long enough as to exceed the bound up to which $\Pone$ can track the sum accurately; thus dooming $\Pone$ to fail to reset the sum to zero in $s_1$ infinitely often.